zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 AccountActivateOperation
 ++++++++++++++++++++++++

-The specific call of the interface is as follows:
+The call of the interface is as follows:

 ::